-Consent
+• Consent

 Details of any consent gained prior to the procedure should be documented.
 For instance, verbal consent gained for intimate (transvaginal) examinations or written consent for biopsy procedures should be documented.
-Further information can be found in section 1.12.
+Further information on obtaining valid, informed consent can be found in section 1.12.